 The King James translation was begun in 1604 and completed in 1611.
-It was done by several teams (companies).
+Several teams (companies) produced it.
 The First Oxford Company translated from Isaiah to Malachi.
 They were John Harding (Professor of Hebrew at Oxford; died in 1610), John Rainolds (Reynolds; 1549-1607; a Greek scholar, educator and Puritan protagonist), Thomas Holland (1539-1612; Calvinist scholar and theologian), Richard Kilby (1560-1620; Regius Professor of Hebrew, responsible for translating the latter part of the Old Testament), Miles Smith (1554-1624; Calvinist scholar, accomplished in the Biblical languages), Richard Brett (1567-1637; clergyman and student of Latin, Greek, Aramaic, Arabic, Hebrew and Ge'ez), Daniel Fairchough (1582-1645; a chaplain and theological disputant, especially in debates against the Jesuits) and William Thorne (1569?-1630; a chaplain and orientalist who had been Regius Professor of Hebrew at Oxford).
-The translation of the Old Testament was based primarily on the Masoretic text of The Second Rabbinic Bible, edited by Jacob Ben Chayyim and printed by Daniel Bloomberg in 1525, but for some passages not present in this edition, recourse has had to First Rabbinic Bible edited by Felix Praetensis in 1517-18.
+The translation of the Old Testament was based primarily on the Masoretic text of The Second Rabbinic Bible, edited by Jacob Ben Chayyim and printed by Daniel Bloomberg in 1525, but for some passages not present in this edition, recourse was had to First Rabbinic Bible edited by Felix Praetensis in 1517-18.

-The lay believer often assumes that the KJ translation is so good that one can argue from it, word for word, as though it were the Hebrew original.
+The lay believer often assumes that the KJV translation is so good that one can argue from it, word for word, as though it were the Hebrew original.
 In fact, there are many problems in the translation.
-The following table reviews some of these, and compares them with the Jewish Aramaic targum translation and the Septuagint Greek translation.
+The following table presents some of the mistranslations in the book of Isaiah, and compares them with the Jewish Aramaic Targum translation and the Septuagint Greek translation.
 One must bear in mind that the Hebrew is the original and trumps all else.
-The translations are important only when they can shed light on Hebrew words or phrases that are still poorly understood.
-At times, both the Aramaic and Greek indulge in a bit of translator's license, and even some exegesis.
-The KJ translators used Masoretic Hebrew manuscripts, and also consulted the Greek and Aramaic when needed.
-The Masorets were a famous family that was dedicated to preserving the scriptural tradition (masorah means "handing down, transmission, tradition", in Aramaic).
-Their text did not change the consonantal text, but added vowels and marks for liturgical intonation.
-The time line is approximately the Great Isaiah Scroll (1QIsaa, carbon-14 dated several times with results: 335-324 BCE and 202-107 BCE), the Greek Septuagint (possibly as early as late 2nd century BCE), the Aramaic Targum Jonathan (Yonatan, early 1st century CE) and the Masoretic text of the prophets (c.
-900 AD).
-The antiquity of the Great Isaiah scroll is hugely important, as this text confirms the accuracy of the Masoretic text, and shows the great care the rabbis have exercised in passing Isaiah's text down to us.
-Although it is the best-preserved of the Dead Sea Scrolls, it does have some occasional small damaged parts, resulting in occasional lacunae in the text.
+The translations are important only when they can shed light on Hebrew words or phrases that are still poorly understood, especially the hapax legomena.
+At times, both the Aramaic and Greek indulge in a bit of translator's license, and even some exegesis (theological interpretation).
+The Aramaic in particular seems to be concerned to say what the reader should understand Isaiah to have meant, rather than word for word what he actually wrote.
+The KJ translators used Masoretic Hebrew manuscripts, and also consulted the Greek and Aramaic when found useful.

 Since the Book of Mormon Isaiah inclusions are held to be a divine translation, restoring lost or poorly transmitted scriptures, the obvious question is: when the King James translation is wrong, or poor, does the BOM version correct or improve upon it?